Bank Transaction

 - digital recordkeeping system

-- operating at the speed of light
+- synchronized at (nearly) the speed of light

-- guaranteed by math
+- verified by math

-- secured by energy
+- secured by energy and rules

 Connection